 I returned to creative writing in 2006 and since then, I have written short stories and poetry for competitions—and have had a few wins, several honourable mentions and some short-listing.
 I am also published in several anthologies.

-Under the Chudleigh Phoenix Publications imprint, I have published one solo collection of short stories and co-authored another two with my friend, Sharon Cook.
+Under the Chudleigh Phoenix Publications imprint, I have published two solo collections of short stories and co-authored another two with my friend, Sharon Cook.
 I also write and lecture on The Business of Writing, business skills for writers running their own small business.

 My debut novel, Gorgito’s Ice Rink, was published in 2014.
 My second novel, Counterfeit!, was published in 2016.
 It is the first in a series of thrillers set in the sometimes murky world of international pharmaceuticals.
-The second part of the series, Deception!, was published in summer 2017.
-The final part, Corruption!, came out on September 2018.
-My new novel, Murder at Mountjoy Manor, will be published in October 2021.
-I am currently looking for Advance Readers.
+The second part of the series, Deception!, was published in summer 2017, and the final part, Corruption!, came out on September 2018.
+My Coombesford Chronicles, cozy crime set in a typical English village, began with Murder at Mountjoy Manor, which was published in 2021, and continued with Villainy at the Village Store, published in 2022.
+I am currently working on the third book in the series, Calamity at Coombesford Church, which is due out in the autumn.

 Having left Birmingham to study in London, I lived for more than twenty years in Wilmington, Kent.
 In 2007, I moved to the South West of England, where I live with my husband, Michael, in a converted granary sited picturesquely on the banks of, and occasionally within the path of, a small stream.
 In 2012, I closed down my technical consultancy in order to concentrate full-time on my writing.
 In the same year, I graduated from Exeter University with an MA in Creative Writing

 When I am not writing, I am a keen reader and singer (I have been a member of several local choirs over the years).
 I also enjoy live theatre of any kind, share with my husband a love of fine dining, and am a real sucker for the kind of country house hotel where you can kick off your shoes and curl up with a book in front of a log fire.